rafaelromao/keyboards/readme.md

 - [lowprokb.ca/corneish-zen](src/zmk/keyboards/lowprokb.ca/corneish-zen/readme.md)

-Sime features might not be available in ZMK.
+Some features might not be available in ZMK.
 The readme file will indicate what features are available.

 ## Building